assert-value/assert_value_elixir/README.md

   * Makes Elixir tests interactive and lets you to create and update expected values with a single key press
   * Improves test readability
+  * Asynchronous.
+When it waits for user input other tests continue to run.

 ## Screencast